Maxwell Jacob Friedman: Combat Zone Wrestling (2015–2018)

-Major League Wrestling (2017–2020)
+Major League Wrestling (2017–2020, 2025)

 World Middleweight Champion (2017–2018)

 On September 5, 2017, it was reported that Friedman signed a contract with the reinstated Major League Wrestling (MLW) to appear at its reunion event One Shot to compete in a match against Jimmy Yuta, which Friedman won.
 Friedman then became a member of the MLW roster as he continued his winning streak against Joey Ryan at Never Say Never.
 MJF suffered his first loss in MLW against Brody King at Zero Hour on January 11, 2018.
 He then participated in a tournament for the vacant World Heavyweight Championship at Road To The World Championship, losing to the British wrestler Jimmy Havoc in the opening round.
 Friedman went on to defeat Lance Anoa'i at Spring Break.
 He made his Fusion debut on the May 11 episode by defeating Fred Yehi.
 He continued his success with an upset win over Montel Vontavious Porter at Intimidation Games.

 On July 29, MJF defeated Joey Ryan to become the first-ever World Middleweight Champion at the Battle Riot special.
-Later that night, MJF participated in the namesake match as the #38 entrant and was eliminated by the eventual winner Tom Lawlor.
+Later that night, MJF participated in the namesake match as the No. 38 entrant and was eliminated by the eventual winner Tom Lawlor.
 On the August 10 episode of Fusion, MJF made his first title defense against Joey Janela in a falls count anywhere match, which he retained after Janela's on-screen girlfriend Aria Blake turned on Janela by hitting him in the head with a bottle.
 This led to Blake becoming MJF's valet.
 On the September 21 episode of Fusion, MJF and Blake defeated Joey Ryan and Taya Valkyrie in a mixed tag team match.
 MJF made his second title defense of the World Middleweight Championship on the November 9 episode of Fusion, where he successfully defended the title against Jason Cade and Jimmy Yuta in a three-way elimination match.
-On November 25, Friedman revealed that he had suffered a fractured elbow with a recovery time of 4–6 weeks.
-MLW later announced that the Middleweight title has been stripped from Friedman due not being cleared in time for his scheduled title defense at MLW's live Fusion December 14 episode.
+On November 25, Friedman revealed that he had suffered a fractured elbow with a recovery time of 4 to 6 weeks.
+MLW later announced that the Middleweight title has been stripped from Friedman due to him not being cleared in time for his scheduled title defense at MLW's live Fusion December 14 episode.

 The Dynasty (2019–2020)

 MJF returned from his injury on the February 16, 2019 episode of Fusion, where he unsuccessfully challenged the new champion Teddy Hart for the World Middleweight Championship.
 After the match, Richard Holliday joined MJF in attacking Hart.
 As a result, the duo formed a team called The Dynasty and began feuding with the Hart Foundation.
 They were shortly after joined by the newcomer Alexander Hammerstone.
 He later won the MLW World Tag Team Championship with Richard Holliday as part of the Dynasty.

-He left the promotion in January 2020.
+He left the promotion in January 2020, but would wrestle Mance Warner in a loser leaves town, empty arena match in April 2020.